mohitpai/journey-optimizer.en/help/using/messages/message-monitoring.md

 >
 >If a message has been used in several journeys, one row per journey is displayed for each execution.

 By default, the messages are displayed starting from the most recent execution date.
 Click the **[!UICONTROL Filters]** icon to search the messages according to the channel, the start date, and/or the end date.
+You can also choose to exclude test events from your **Executions list**.

 ![](assets/message-execution-tab-filters.png)